opentoonz/opentoonz_docs/source/creating_movements.rst

 Creating Movements
 ==================
-Each scene has a series of objects that can be moved and transformed: they can be xsheet columns (or timeline layers), pegbars, cameras, and the table.
+Each scene has a series of objects that can be moved and transformed: they can be Xsheet columns (or timeline layers), pegbars, cameras, and the table.

 Every transformation you set for an object at a specific frame automatically defines a keyframe.
 When keyframes are defined at several frames, in-between positions are automatically interpolated.